syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Animation.md

 ## Removing animation effect

-Presentation library allows to remove the animation effects from a shape.
+Presentation library allows you to remove the animation effects from a shape.
 The following example demonstrates how to remove an animation effect from a shape.

 {% tabs %}